Frequently Asked Questions

 The choice to follow a cooperative model is independent of the curriculum and has been effectively used in a variety of schools for all ages including public education, Montessori schools and independent models.

-What is your definition of play-based learning and how do you incorporate this into classroom work?
+What is your definition of experiential earning and how do you incorporate this into classroom work?

-Purposeful play-based learning uses high interest games and open ended activities to allow children to explore ideas and materials, solve problems and express themselves and their thinking.
-Learning through play is not only natural, but sets the stage for future learning through intrinsic motivation and greater social-emotional success.
+Purposeful experiential learning uses high interest games and open ended activities to allow children to explore ideas and materials, solve problems and express themselves and their thinking.
+Learning that is hands-on and involves play is not only natural, but sets the stage for future learning through intrinsic motivation and greater social-emotional success.

-Our teachers plan and create challenging, dynamic, play-based learning opportunities in the classroom for all ages of students, but particularly for our younger classes.
+Our teachers plan and create challenging, dynamic, experiential learning opportunities in the classroom for all ages of students, but particularly for our younger classes.

 What is the difference between the Elementary School Program and Creative Enrichment?
 Should I enroll in both?